How to back up your iPhone

 Other useless stuff on your phone may include completed reminders, old notes, messages, call history, books you’ve read, podcasts you’ve listened to, and so on.
 Rummage around in your apps to clean out these bits and pieces.

-So how do I back up my iPhone?
+So how to back up my iPhone?

 Apple offers two options: back up your iPhone to the cloud using iCloud or back it up to your computer using iTunes.
 Alternatively, you can use Google Photos as a dedicated iPhone backup app for your photos, or try third-party backup software for Mac and Windows.